Yutani140x/saturnix-camera/README.md

 Before closing the case, verify that the display, buttons, autofocus, buzzer, and Wi-Fi hotspot all work correctly.

 **5. Assemble the camera** — See the exploded view and the 16 step-by-step assembly photos in Manual §06.
 Once everything has been tested with the case open, close the shell, install the screws, and go shoot.

 ## Configuration

 All main camera behavior is controlled through `config.json`.
 This includes ISO and shutter menus, JPEG presets, UI colors, GPIO pins, Wi-Fi settings, and battery thresholds.
 The full configuration reference is available in Manual §07.

 > ⚠️ **The camera automatically shuts down at 5% battery.**
 > If the camera powers off shortly after boot, check the UPS HAT wiring, especially SDA, SCL, and power connections.
 Also make sure I2C is enabled.
-For testing, you can temporarily adjust `battery_shutdown_pct/battery_auto_shutdown` in `config.json`.
+For testing, you can temporarily lower `battery_shutdown_pct` in `config.json`.

+> 💡 **Building without a battery?** Set `"battery_auto_shutdown": false` in `config.json` — this disables both the auto-shutdown and the low-battery warning beeps.

 ---